- Chart

 Bid-Ask Spread

-The bid-ask spread is generally tight, indicating efficient trading and lower transaction costs.
+The bid-ask spread for VPU is typically narrow, indicating efficient trading and low transaction costs for investors.

 Market Dynamics